KlaudiaMatysiak/1MP-Matysiak/README.md

 ![Gallery View Mobile](documentation/images/gallery-mobile.png)

 ## Contact Button
 * This section contains a link, styled like a button, forwarding to a Contact Page.
-To style this element I used CSS:hover library and chose float animation.
+To style this element I used CSS:hover library and chose grow animation.
 User can find "Contact Button" in the end of the all pages, exlude Home Page which has "What's next" section and Contact Page which doesn't need a link to it.

 ![Contact Button](documentation/images/contact-button.png)